apache/flink/docs/apis/streaming_guide.md

 Both constructors expect a `String authPath` argument determining the location of the properties file containing the authentication information.
 In the first case, `numberOfTweets` determine how many tweet the source emits.

 #### Usage
-In constract to other connecters the `TwitterSource` depends on no additional services.
+In contrast to other connectors, the `TwitterSource` depends on no additional services.
 For example the following code should run gracefully:

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">